cynthiazhang98/cse15l-lab-reports/labReport5.md

 ```
 #### 4) `-exec`
 `find /path/to/search -name "name.txt" -exec cat {} \;` - prints everything in the `name` file
+It's useful when you want to know the contents in a file
 ```
 [cs15lwi23auy@ieng6-201]:skill-demo1-data:394$ find ./written_2 -name "Algarve-History.txt" -exec cat {} \;
 A Brief History